-If you ever spotted Tash Sultana busking around Melbourne’s Bourke Street mall before she became a global sensation, you might have seen her rocking this bad boy.
+If you ever spotted Tash Sultana busking around Melbourne’s Bourke Street mall before they became a global sensation, you might have seen them rocking this bad boy.
 A higher end Epiphone model, the Custom Pro offers all of the same features of a Gibson Les Paul Custom for a whole lot less dough, making it a viable option for musicians on a budget.

 MATON SRS70/C 12 STRING